What is evaluation?

 You could use EDAR to help you reflect on a recent incident.

-Experience – a significant event or incident you would like to change or improve.
+Experience – an event or incident that you would like to change or improve.

 Describe – aspects such as who was involved, what happened, when it happened and where it happened.